mirte-robot/mirte-documentation/doc/tutorials/programming_mcu.rst

 Programming the MCU
 ###################

-Instead of using the full Mirte architecture including ROS, python and blockly, you can also only program on the MCU.
-Where the standard Mirte software using telemetrix is making the MCU a dumb slave, this setup will make your SBC a dumb slave.
+Instead of using the full MIRTE architecture including ROS, python and blockly, you can also only program on the MCU.
+Where the standard MIRTE software using telemetrix is making the MCU a dumb slave, this setup will make your SBC a dumb slave.
 One option of course is to connect your MCU to your own computer.
 This section covers some options to program the MCU from your computer over the air (wireless) where the